-Our learning outcomes align with the university's General Education student learning outcome for information literacy.
+Learning outcomes for the Information Literacy program align with the university's General Education student learning outcome for information literacy.

-Students will locate, evaluate, and use information effectively and responsibly.
+SLO a: Students will locate, evaluate, and use information effectively.

 SLO a sub-outcomes (modeled from the Framework of Information Literacy for Higher Education):